hlascelles/karina_personal_website/_posts/travel/2020-02-02-street-art.md

 * Street art is very fragile.
 It is so naked and easy to destroy, that its mere existence is a proof of respect for the artist and/or this particular work.
 Money cannot buy this respect.
 * Street art is for everyone.
 There is no charge to see it.
 It brightens up neighbourhoods and people's commutes.

-My favourite destinations for street art are Mexico, Colombia, UK (London and Birmingham), Sofia and Istanbul.
+My favourite destinations for street art are Berlin, Sydney, Sofia, Istanbul, London, Birmingham and the whole of Mexico and Colombia.
 If you know what my next destination should be, [please let me know](mailto:hello@karina.io).

 Here are some examples of street art that stood out to me due to (1) the originality of the idea, (2) the interesting technique, (3) the emotional response I got from it, (4) the creative way in which it is incorporated into the environment, or simply because of its (5) beauty: